antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ### [x.x] Where appropriate, APIs **SHOULD** use sensible time limits for cached responses

-Where caching is used suitable measures should be used to ensure stale or invalid data is removed in a trimly fashion.
+Where caching is used suitable measures **SHOULD** be used to ensure stale or invalid data is removed in a trimly fashion.

 Techniques such as `Cache-Control` headers can be used to instruct caching systems, and users, how long a response should be cached before a new request is made.

-Users should be able to query this information in subsequent requests using a `If-None-Match` header.
+Users **SHOULD** be able to query this information in subsequent requests using a `If-None-Match` header.

-For example, an Endpoint may update once an hour with a new ship position, responses from this endpoint should include a `Cache-Control` header to inform the user the information will not change until the next update.
+For example, an Endpoint may update once an hour with a new ship position, responses from this endpoint **SHOULD** include a `Cache-Control` header to inform the user the information will not change until the next update.
 This also ensures any request made after this period has expired will automatically receive the updated information.

 Sources: